-The last type of anesthesia offered is administered through an intravenous line given by a Certified Registered Nurse Anesthetist.
-This level can allow you to go into a deeper state of conscious sedation where you require more stimulation through touch and voice to become responsive.
+Conscious Sedation with a Certified Registered Nurse Anesthetist conscious sedation where you require more stimulation through touch and voice to become responsive.
 With this level of sedation, you will be much less aware of what is going on during the procedure than the other levels.